Everyone knows about St. Vincent de Paul’s thrift stores and help for the homeless, but that’s just the tip of the iceberg.

 Blessed Sacrament parish provides office/telephone line messaging support to our St Vincent conference, along with a closet and refrigerator space for an onsite food pantry.

 The prime objective of our conference is to serve those in need of food or temporary financial help within a designated area centered around Blessed Sacrament parish.
-Calls for help outside of our territory are usually referred conferences based in other parishes.

 Just ask some of our current members what St. Vincent de Paul has meant to them: